What is Total Target Compensation?

 Clear communication.
 Even with a motivating plan and favorable pay mix, performance expectations must be clearly communicated.
 When a salesperson is unclear on expectations, they may act in opposition to the sales compensation plan intention.
 Likewise, a complex plan with contradictory rules can prevent a plan from driving the intended behavior and results.
 There must be an avenue for ongoing communication and feedback to give clear direction to salespeople regarding their compensation.

 Transparent reporting.
 Another facet of clear communication is having accessible reporting, providing salespeople with performance and pay visibility.
 Performance reporting needs to be transparent and pertinent to promulgate the desired sales behavior and culture.
 Sales Performance Management (SPM) technology is an effective tool to give salespeople accurate and real-time updates on performance and payouts.

 Fair distribution of opportunities.
 Even the most driven and determined sales person won’t fully reach their potential when faced with poor territory alignment and quota setting.
 Opportunities should be fairly distributed and perceived as fairly distributed to motivate the sales team.

 Effective performance management.
 Sales managers need to deliver effective performance management in a style consistent with the company culture as effective coaching and mentoring can contribute significantly to performance.
 Additionally, growth opportunities, team culture, and personal recognition can all have an impact on leveraging TTC.

 In the end, don’t settle for the “as long as they’re getting paid, they must be happy” attitude.
-It’s crucial to truly understand what motivates and drives your sales force, as well as what the sales strategy demands in terms of their behaviors.
+Successful sales performance management planning deems it crucial to truly understand what motivates and drives your sales force, as well as what the sales strategy demands in terms of their behaviors.